Mugabe resigns, ending 37-year reign over Zimbabwe

 "My decision to resign is voluntary on my part.
 It arises from my concern for the welfare of the people of Zimbabwe and my desire to ensure a smooth, peaceful and non-violent transfer of power that underpins national security, peace and stability."

-In a highly symbolic scene, a man in a white shirt took down a portrait of Mugabe from the wall of a room inside the building where parliament sat for its extraordinary session.
-Another bystander replaced it with an image of Mnangagwa.
+In a highly-symbolic scene, a man removed a portrait of Mugabe from a room inside the parliament where MPs were gathering for an extraordinary session to impeach the recalcitrant president.

+Another bystander replaced it with an image of former vice president Emmerson Mnangagwa, whose dismissal on November 6 triggered the crisis.

 Outside, a man held up a smiling new-born wearing white pyjamas, prompting rapturous cheering from the crowd.